 Get directions to here using Google Maps.

 A small cliff on the west side of 'Mt Ngungun' perfect for beginner leaders with a heap of short, easy and well-protected sports routes in a quiet, shady location.

 Being a relatively new crag there is some loose rock.
-Generally it's more pebbles than boulders but helmets are advisable.
+Generally it's more pebbles than boulders but helmets, as always, are advisable.

 Walk up the 'Mt Ngungun' tourist track from the carpark on Fullertons Rd.
 Count the sets of concrete stairs as you come to them.
 When you reach the fifth set of stairs, don't climb it but instead continue straight ahead to the tree at the apex of the corner.
 This is the last switchback corner before reaching the 'Lower Cliffs'.

-A small path leads off from the tree in a NW direction, easily followed and with occasional green tape and rock cairns for reassurance.
+A small path leads off from the tree in a NW direction.
 Follow it at the same contour for about 10 minutes until arriving at the cliff.

 Modern climbers establishing new routes have taken great pains to ensure any new routes do not interfere with the historic routes established many decades ago.